Berkeley-CS61B/skeleton-sp16/proj1c/spec/proj1c.md

 Phase 4 (extra credit):
 -----------------

-TBA 2/9/2016
+Pull from skeleton, which will create a proj1d directory.

+Fill out the [Project 1 Survey](https://docs.google.com/forms/d/1XkbvM0iCRZReEP51htX7WTGAebXo9CqeC5pEJptbxKg/viewform).
+You will be given a secret word.

+Add this secret word to MagicWord1D.java in the proj1d directory, and submit to the Project 1d (extra credit) autograder.

 Submission
 ----------------

-Submit `Deque.java`, `Palindrome.java`, `OffByN.java` and any supporting files you require, including `ArrayDeque.java` and `LinkedListDeque.java` or 'LinkedListDequeSolution.java`.
+Submit `Deque.java`, `Palindrome.java`, `OffByOne.java`, `OffByN.java` and any supporting files you require, including `ArrayDeque.java` and `LinkedListDeque.java` or `LinkedListDequeSolution.java`.
 Do not submit .class files.

 Tips
 ----------------